Practical Tips for Potty Training

 Does the very mention of potty training fill you with dread?
 Have you tried and failed to potty train your child, leaving you reluctant to try again?
-We're here to help you get to grips with it all
+We're here with practical potty training tips to help

 Make sure they're ready If your child is starting to notice when their nappy is wet or dirty, or if they tell you when they're about to do a wee or a poo, then they're ready.
 The transition from nappies or diapers to underwear will be much smoother if you react to their awareness, rather than let their age dictate.

 Make sure you’re ready Some children potty train in days, others in weeks.
 It’s crucial that you remain calm throughout.
 Don’t even try to potty train when you’re moving house, expecting a new baby or there’s some other stressful event happening in your lives.
 Wait until things settle down so you can both cope with the inevitable accidents.

 Get them used to the idea

 Introduce the potty Have the potty in the bathroom from birth so it's already a familiar item, and let your child sit on it wearing a nappy before potty training starts.